Before scheduling or taking the placement test, we recommend you check if you are eligible for the placement test waiver.

 Note to Guidance Counselors, Testing Center Staff, and other School Officials

-- Please have the students upload the actual waiver request, along with their supporting documents.
+1. Please have the students complete and submit the actual Placement Test Waiver Request Form along with their supporting documents.

-- The status of the student’s waiver request goes directly back to the student’s current email address on file.
+2. The status of the student’s waiver request goes directly back to the student’s current email address on file in College academic records.

 Placement Test Waiver Request Form/Portal